AndreaOrru/andreaorru.github.io-archived/_drafts/static-recompilation.md

 ![]({{ site.url }}/assets/ctds.jpg)
 {: style="text-align: center"}

-So how did Squaresoft do this?
-They obviously didn't pay a full team of programmers to rewrite it from scratch.
-And they couldn't just recompile the original code, as those games were largely **written in 65816 assembly**.
+How exactly did Squaresoft do this?
+It seems unlikely that they paid a full team of programmers to rewrite an old game from scratch.
+At the same time, they couldn't just recompile the original code, as those games were largely **written in 65816 assembly, specifically for SNES**.
-So what's going on here?
+Something more clever is at play here.
+Let's unravel the mistery.

 # What's going on here?

-Here you can see an excerpt of the disassembly of the port of Final Fantasy IV **for PlayStation**.
+Here you can see an excerpt of the disassembly of the port of **Final Fantasy IV for PlayStation**.
+I've assigned names to subroutines for better understandng.
 In MIPS assembly, the instruction `jal` is roughly equivalent to a function call: it saves the return address in the `$ra` register and jumps to the target instruction.
-For better understanding, I've assigned names to subroutines so that it's easier to see what's going on.

 ![]({{ site.url }}/assets/ff4.png)
 {: style="text-align: center"}